Complete Guide To Treating Your Own Trigger Points In Neck Muscles

 If you suffer from neck pain, occipitalis muscle pain or stiff neck, you may be suffering from trigger points, or more commonly known as muscle knots.

-What makes trigger points so unique?
+What makes trigger points in neck so unique?

 For one, did you know that myofascial trigger points are the most common causes of neck pain?
 In fact, nearly 85% of all people that showed up at a pain center had what we call ‘myofascial pain syndrome’, which consists of these muscle knots.
 For such a simple thing to treat, it's surprising that you get big fancy words such as scalene muscle release, or trapezius muscle pain and dizziness, to describe it.

 Secondly, they are surprisingly mistreated or misdiagnosed.
 For example, the 'scalene muscle pain' I just described can refer pain down the arm, shoulder pain pressure points can give you pain into the neck, and pressure points for neck pain can actually also cause shoulder pain!
 The goal of this article is to provide you a way to find out if your pain is coming from neck pain pressure points, neck pain causes, how to get rid of pressure points in neck with the right strategies for you to remain pain free.

 Why Is Pressure Points Neck Pain So Difficult To Treat?

 If trigger points cause 85% of muscle pain, then why are they so difficult to treat?
 There are 2 reasons why the pressure points for neck and shoulder pain are difficult to treat:

 The source of pain is not always close to the painful area